 - 350 hours of field-based learning and 250 hours of classroom learning

 - 20-acre site with - vegetable, livestock and perennial crop production and incubator plots

 - Certified organic production farm selling vegetables, fruit, eggs and meat to the local community

 - Medium-scale production (incorporates both mechanical and hand-scale techniques)

 - Incorporates an Indigenous perspective to food systems

-- Multiple 1/4-½ acre blocks are reserved for Incubator farmers after graduation
+- Multiple 1/4 and 1/2 acre plots are reserved for Incubator farmers after graduation

 - 250 hours of experiential field-based learning, supplemented with classroom learning